 Directory of glass foundries

 Many of the Murano foundries have historic links to the foundries and families listed in the Golden Book - others are newer masters of glassmaking.
-And, nowadays, there are some located in Venice itself, as well as foundries dedicated to special expertise of glass beads, lighting and mirrors.
+And, nowadays, there are some located in Venice itself, as well as foundries dedicated to special expertise of glass beads and lighting.

 Directory of glass distributors